MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitresumeio.md

 title: AcxCircuitResumeIo
 ms.date: 08/20/2021
 targetos: Windows
-description: TBD - The AcxCircuitResumeIo function is used to resume circuit IO after it has been stopped.
+description: The AcxCircuitResumeIo function is used to resume circuit IO after it has been stopped.
 prerelease: true
 req.assembly:
 req.construct-type: function